Ceremonial bowing and offering food at ancestors' tombs -- a case study

 Some general case study guidelines to aid reflection and discussion.

-A graduate student is teaching English in Korea.
-He writes back to his professor in the U.S. with a question: Are there nuances of meaning in ceremonial bowing at ancestors' tombs that make that practice unacceptable to Christians?
+An American graduate student is teaching English in Korea.
+He writes back to his professor in the U.S. with a question: Are there shades of meaning in ceremonial bowing at ancestors' tombs that make that practice unacceptable to Christians?

 Here's the student's letter: